 First, it’s important for you to understand that colour trends move slowly for people who are not in the industry.
 So that means brown is not coming back anytime soon.
 I haven’t specified anything remotely close to brown for any of my clients for years.

-Photos and saying by Maria Killam
+Photos by Maria Killam

 I agree that finishes overall are warm.
 But I don’t think it’s a newsflash to say they are ‘getting warmer’.

 If we’re going to say that, then it’s probably safe to say they have been ‘warm’ since the beginning of the grey trend, which started in the West Coast in 2009.

 It’s not like the tile or designer fabric showrooms have been filled with tiles in battleship grey (blue grey) and now they’re not.

 Tile stores have always been filled with earthy tiles and that has not changed.
 In fact it’s unfortunate for many an unsuspecting consumer that they still carry boatloads of earthy tile.

 So stop saying “Warm and brown is coming back”, it’s been here all along and it’s still a professionals job to pick through it and find the timeless and classic tile.